xavriley/bitstream_autocorrelation_vamp/README.md

 - [x] add some kind of smoothing
 - [x] look into octave jumps
 - [x] Make hysterisis a parameter
+- [x] Output frequencies with timestamps rather than having them grouped by sample windows
+- [ ] Optionally output frequencies at regular intervals (for MedleyDB comparison)
 - [ ] Make pre-processing code optional via a param
-- [ ] Output frequencies with timestamps rather than having them grouped by sample windows